 Nearly 70 percent of Botswana consists of the Kalahari desert, and mixed right in the middle are several salt pans.
 Home to the rare and unique meerkats as well as many other animals, the salts pans offer a unique overnight experience.
 A meerkat adventure in the salt pans will be to sure leave lasting memory of Botswana.

-The salt pans are located in central Botswana.
+Central Botswana is a unique area with several massive salt pans.
 The Nwetwe Pan, Sua Pan, the Makgadikgadi and the Nxai Pan are all neighbors, yet distinct in their own way.
-The Makgadikgadi Pan and Nxai Pan National Parks, can be visited by 4×4, where large game can be sighted.
-The Sua Salt Pan can be visited to explore Kubu Island.
-This unique island is situated in the middle of the pan and is a great place to camp overnight.
+A 4×4 vehicle is required to visit the Makgadikgadi Pan and Nxai Pan National Parks.
+While a salt pan is typically barren, these have an abundance of wildlife, including large game.
+The beautiful Kubu Island is a popular destination, located within the Sua Salt Pan.
+This unique island in the middle of the pan is a great place to camp overnight.

 How to Get There: